wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-ll-h/iothubdeviceclient-ll-dowork.md

 * `iotHubClientHandle` The handle created by a call to the create function.

 All IoTHubClient interactions (in regards to network traffic and/or user level callbacks) are the effect of calling this function and they take place synchronously inside _DoWork.

+Do not call this function from inside any application callbacks from this SDK, e.g. your IOTHUB_CLIENT_EVENT_CONFIRMATION_CALLBACK handler.